Elena' s AI Blog

 Recently, I had to overwrite the “scripts” directory in my master branch with the files stored in the “scripts” directory of the “dev” branch.
 Here, I share the simplest way to overwrite the required directory completely with the respective directory contents from another branch.

-For this, we can use the versatile Git checkout command with caution since this with totally rewrites your files in the destination branch.
+Use this git checkout command with caution, since it completely rewrites your files in the destination branch.

 1. Switching Branches: